 If you have new shoes, try to break them in with at least 30 miles on them (but no more than 300) prior to race day.
 Remember, the insoles that come in new shoes break down much faster than the shoes themselves, so consider replacing them.

-Run with near vertical posture (minimal forward lean from the ankles) on all uphill and flats.
-Bring your heels up nearer to your rear and keep your stride relatively short and quick on all downhill.
+Run with near vertical posture, not leaning too far forward on the uphills and flats.
+Bring your heels up nearer to your rear end, and keep your stride relatively short, and quick, especially down hill.
 When running downhill, run perpendicularly to the ground.
-Don’t lean back and brake!
-Learn to belly-breathe before race day so you can minimize your chances of getting a side-stitch on downhills.
+Don’t lean back and brake.
+Learn to belly breathe before race day so you minimize occurrences of a side-stitch.

-Celebrate your accomplishment!
-But wait, there’s still some strategy remaining… Drink a minimum of 20 ounces of a carbohydrate and/or electrolyte replacement drink within the first 30 minutes after finishing, prior to your beer.
-Get some food into your system so your body can immediately begin the recovery repair and glycogen replenishment processes.
-Time to pay the debt!
-Take care of your body following the race… Does your event offer complimentary massage?
-It is advised as long as it is light and easy.
-Change out of your wet clothes and dress warmly.
-Excess beer will delay your recovery.
-Stay out of hot tubs and warm baths for the first few days.
-Ice and/or cold water are better…ASAP.
-Don’t plan on running for again for several days (walking is prescribed).
-No big race performances for at least two weeks.
+Celebrate your accomplishment.
+But wait, there’s more strategy needed.
+Drink a minimum of 20 ounces of a sports drink or other carbohydrate, with electrolytes, within the first 30 minutes after finishing, prior to your beer.
+Get some food into your within 30 minutes so your body can recovery faster.
+Change your wet clothes and dress warmly.
+Avoid hot tubs and warm baths for the first few days.
+Ice and/or cold is better, so go jump in the creek.